9 Important Security Practices For Email Marketing

 9. Address Remote Working Problems

-If your business is multinational or requires workers to operate from various places, it’s important to factor this into your IT protection policies.
+If your business is multinational or requires workers to operate from various places like remote offices and virtual business address, it’s important to factor this into your IT protection policies.
 This is because hackers often congregate and launch attacks on public Wi-Fi networks.

 Thankfully, there are ways to shield yourself from this.